TuskedCat/ARIS/README.md

 2. **Act** — The arm executes the movement over serial/USB.
 3. **Respond** — ARIS speaks a natural confirmation using the Kokoro TTS engine.

 No cloud.
 No API keys.
 Everything runs on-device.
+Within 10 seconds (for normal tasks).

 ---